XRPLF/xrpl.js/docs/index.md

 * Use `hasNextPage()` to determine whether a response has more pages.
 This is true when the response includes a [`marker` field](https://ripple.com/build/rippled-apis/#markers-and-pagination).
 * Use `requestNextPage()` to request the next page of data.

-When using rippled APIs, [specify XRP amounts in drops](https://ripple.com/build/rippled-apis/#specifying-currency-amounts).
-1 XRP = 1000000 drops.
+When using rippled APIs, [specify XRP amounts in drops](https://developers.ripple.com/basic-data-types.html#specifying-currency-amounts) and [timestamps as the number of seconds since the "Ripple Epoch"](https://developers.ripple.com/basic-data-types.html#specifying-time).

 ## Listening to streams